 - Estate sales and consignment stores – Great places to find vintage bridal wear.

-A $3,000 wedding dress can be resold for $1,500–$2,000 if in good condition.
-Selling on Stillwhite, Poshmark, or Facebook Marketplace helps connect with budget-conscious brides.
+For example, a $3,000 wedding dress can be resold for $1,500–$2,000 if it’s in good condition.
+Selling platforms like Stillwhite, Poshmark, or Facebook Marketplace help connect with budget-conscious brides looking for a deal.

 Gamers love collecting rare board games and video games, making reselling them a profitable niche.
 Older editions, out-of-print games, and limited collector’s items can sell for high prices.